msangel/msangel.github.io/_posts/2022-07-07-ansible-lightsail.md

 > ansible --version
 ```
 ### Ansible configuration
 Ansible is just an executable and it is driven by config files.
-Main one called `ansible.cfg`.
+Main one called `ansible.cfg`. configuration file which will be searched for in the following order Search strategy for this file looking is:
+ANSIBLE_CONFIG (environment variable if set)
+ansible.cfg (in the current directory)
+~/.ansible.cfg (in the home directory)
+/etc/ansible/ansible.cfg

 #### Local configuration
 If in a current working directory there is none such, then the global(or parent folder?) is used.